Entropy production for partially observed harmonic systems: Model 1

-\section{model}
+\section{Model 1}

-Consider a system consists of two Brownian particles (say particle-A and particle-B) of mass $m$ coupled by a harmonic spring of stiffness constant $k$, in a harmonic trap of the stiffness constant $k_0$.
-Whole system is in the heat bath at a constant temperature $T$.
-The Hamiltonian of this coupled system is given as
+Consider two Brownian particles (say, A and B) in an aqueous medium at a constant temperature $T$.
+For simplicity, we consider the motion along one dimension.
+Both of these particles are interacting with each other with a harmonic spring of stiffness $k$.
+The schematic diagram of the system is shown in \fref{system}.
+The Hamiltonian $\mathcal{H}(y,v_A,v_B)$ of the coupled Brownian particle system is